 The number of loss-making facilities in outer regional, rural and remote areas is on the rise, with homes in South Australia struggling the most, a new report shows.

 The Federal Government has announced a $50 million initiative to support residential aged care services in financial trouble to improve or cease operations.

 Aged care provider peak bodies have raised concerns about the sector’s unsustainability in the wake of StewartBrown’s recent report showing a further decline in financial performance.

 Analysts have found ‘merit’ in the government’s planned overhaul of home care funding.

 Unspent home care funds continue to rise, with some $800 million, or more than $7,000 per client, sitting in coffers around the country.

-The proportion of aged care facilities operating at a loss has increased by more than 11 per cent over 12 months with those in rural and remote areas faring the worst, StewartBrown’s year-end report on the financial performance of the aged care sector shows.
+The amount of aged care homes operating at a loss has tipped over 50 per cent for the first time, StewartBrown’s latest report on the financial performance of the sector finds.